Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 1. Navigate to the downloaded folder (i.e., `cd snowflake_cli_snowpark_container_services`, or wherever you saved the source code).

-2. Setup the connection for your admin user by running `snow connection ad`d and filling in the admin user login along with the following settings:
+2. Setup the connection for your admin user by running `snow connection add` and filling in the admin user login along with the following settings:

 ```console
 Name for this connection: admin